Want your perfect workout program?

 You can dive into the cons in more detail in our article: Are Smith Machines Bad?

-How to do Smith Machine Stiff-Legged Deadlift :
+How to do Smith Machine Stiff-Legged Deadlift:

 Related: Stiff-Leg Deadlift Exercise Guide

 Overall, it is very similar to the stiff-leg deadlift, but there will be more flexion of the knees.
-You can have a more pronounced knee bend with RDLs.

-How to do Smith Machine Romanian Deadlift :
+How to do Smith Machine Romanian Deadlift:

 Related: Romanian Deadlift Exercise Guide

-The Smith machine rack pull is an amazing alternative for your back.
-The primary function of this exercise is to improve the top portion of a deadlift and to build a beefy back and traps.
-You can go very heavy with this if you have wrist straps, which we recommend getting if you want to do rack pulls.
+The primary function of this exercise is to improve the top portion of a deadlift while building a huge back and traps.
+You can go pretty heavy with these as you progress and we recommend, assuming form and progression is done correctly.

 How to do Smith machine rack pulls:

-When it comes to smith machines, the alternatives and variations that we went over are arguably better options than conventional deadlifts, at least for some.
+When it comes to Smith machines, the alternatives and variations that we went over are arguably better options than conventional deadlifts, at least for some.
 Using a combination of these exercises, you’ll target the same muscles that you would be performing the deadlift.

 There may come a time when all you have access to is a Smith machine for deadlifts.
 And that’s okay because now you know how to effectively and safely perform a smith machine deadlift.
 While it is not the best option, it is an option that can surely provide results.